Advanced Approaches to the Analysis of Observational Data

-Epidemiologic Methods (EPI 203), Biostatistical Methods II (BIOSTAT 208), and Biostatistical Methods III (BIOSTAT 209) may be taken concurrently.
-Clinical Epidemiology (Epi 204) and Biostatistical Methods IV (Biostat 210) are very helpful.
+Epidemiologic Methods (EPI 203), Biostatistical Methods II (BIOSTAT 208), and Biostatistical Methods III (BIOSTAT 209), which may be taken concurrently.
+Clinical Epidemiology (EPI 204) and Biostatistical Methods IV (Biostat 210) are very helpful.
 Exceptions to these prerequisites may be made with the consent of the Course Director, space permitting.

 Mi-Ok Kim, PhD